-featured in Nature Briefings and MIT News
+featured in MIT News

 Read more about Tailored ultrasound propagation in microscale metamaterials via inertia design, published in Science Advances.